DenverCoder1/github-readme-streak-stats/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=denvercoder1&currStreakNum=2FD3EB&fire=pink&sideLabels=F00)](https://github.com/DenverCoder1/github-readme-streak-stats)
 ```

-## ℹ How these stats are calculated
+## ℹ️ How these stats are calculated

 This tool uses the contribution graphs on your GitHub profile to calculate which days you have contributed.